timweilert/DK94_Color/README.md

 		ENDC
 	ENDM

 Creates an assembly macro called ld_long.
-It looks at "\1", does a lowercase conversion via STRLWR and compares to lowercase "a".
-If that's true, then poke the byte value $FA in the current memory location followed by a word poke of "\2".
-If it's not "a", check if \2 is "a" and if that one is we poke in $EA and \1.
+It looks at "\1" (the first argument passed to the macro), does a lowercase conversion via STRLWR and compares to lowercase "a".
+If that's true, then poke the byte value $FA in the current memory location followed by a word poke of "\2" (the second argument to the macro).
+If it's not "a", check if \2 (the second argument) is "a" and if that one is we poke in $EA followed by \1.
+The end result- a value comes in, presumably 2 words and if the first word is "a" then the current memory address becomes $FA and the second word passed to the macro.
+Example- we pass in $41, $42- as shown above $41 is character A, so after the macro the value $FA42 is returned.

 	;1:function to call
 	switchcall: MACRO